snl-dakota/dakota-examples/README.md

        -j ../official/template-example-directory/example.json
    ```

+6. Push changes to your forked repository.
-6. Create a merge request by clicking ...
+7. In the GitLab GUI forked repository, create a merge request by clicking
+the `Merge Requests` link on the left sidebar, then clicking the `New merge
+request` button in the center of the page, then selecting the proper target and
+source branches.

 # Updating the README.md File